shillari/meet/README.md

   - Scenario 1: When user hasn’t specified a number, 32 events are shown by default.
     <br/>Given the main page is open;
-    <br/>When user hasn't spcified a number of events to show;
+    <br/>When user hasn't specified a number of events to show;
     <br/>Then 32 events are shown;

   - Scenario 2: User can change the number of events displayed.
     <br/>Given the main page is open;
+    <br/>And user clicks to enable filters display;
-    <br/>When the user enter the number of events to show;
+    <br/>When the user enters the number of events to show;
     <br/>Then the number of event entered by the user is shown.

 - Feature 4: Use the App When Offline